 Was this real?
 I can’t be buying a car right now and he DEFINITELY shouldn’t be handing me keys.
 This was my first “grown-up” purchase since finishing college, and here I am, sitting in a car that is all mine!

 After my congratulatory speech to myself for being such an “adult” and handling the car buying process with such ease, I realized how “un-adult” I felt.
 I wondered, “What kind of car insurance do I need?” and, “What do these coverages mean?”, and “How do I find the best coverages that fit for me?”.
-I think I’ve changed my mind on this whole “adult” gig.
+I’ve changed my mind about this “adult” gig.

-Luckily, I was able to rely on my wonderful and brilliant co-workers at G&G Independent Insurance to guide me through the car insurance process.
+Luckily, I could rely on my wonderful and brilliant co-workers at G&G Independent Insurance to guide me through the car insurance process.

 Your car insurance has a lot of different aspects that protect you in different ways, and it’s important to know what is included in your auto insurance.
 So, let’s get down to the nitty-gritty and answer your car insurance questions!